ElAfiaAbdellatif/ElAfiaAbdellatif.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='http://ensias.um5.ac.ma/professor/m-abdellatif-el-afia'>ENSIAS, MOHAMMED V UNIVERSITY IN RABAT </a>.
-Address.
-Contacts.
-Motto.
-Etc.

 profile:
   align: right